-Funding comes from increased utility franchise fees in Minneapolis.
+Funding will come from increases in the utility franchise fees in Minneapolis.
 These fees are paid on customer energy bills.
 Xcel Energy and CenterPoint Energy collect these fees from customers and pay them to the City of Minneapolis.
-Minneapolis is dedicating the revenue from the fee increases to the CLI to reduce energy use and climate pollution in Minneapolis.
+Minneapolis will dedicate the revenue from the fee increases to the CLI.
+This will help lower overall energy use and reduce climate pollution in Minneapolis.

 Minneapolis franchise fee levels are established by city ordinance and vary by type of energy customer - such as residential or varieties of commercial and industrial (C&I).
-Below are the previous and new franchise fees and the number of customers impacted.
+Shown below for the three types of energy customer are the current and proposed franchise fees and the number of customers impacted.

-ELECTRICITY Energy Customer Type Number of Customers Franchise Fee Previous New Residential 190,000 5.00% 5.25% Small/Large Demand C&I (Secondary Voltage) and all others 19,000 5.50% 6.75% Large Demand C&I (Primary Voltage) 60 3.50% 6.75%
+ELECTRICITY Energy Customer Type Number of Customers Franchise Fee Current Proposed Residential 190,000 5.00% 5.25% Small/Large Demand C&I (Secondary Voltage) and all others 19,000 5.50% 6.75% Large Demand C&I (Primary Voltage) 60 3.50% 6.75%

 GAS

-Energy Customer Type Number of Customers Franchise Fee
+Energy Customer Type Number of Franchise Fee

-Previous New
+Customers Current Proposed

 Residential 130,000 5.00% 6.00%

 Small Volume C&I 12,000 5.50% 7.75%

 Large Volume C&I 50 3.50% 8.50%

-For more information, see the legislative files for the new electricity fees and new gas fees.
+For more information, see the legislative files for the proposed electricity fees and proposed gas fees.